stevereiner/alfresco-genai-semantic/README.md

 # Alfresco integration with Generative AI and spaCy NLP

-From alfresco-genai:
+## From alfresco-genai:
 Generative AI with local or cloud LLMs for Alfresco.
 Provides: summarization, categorization, image description, chat prompting about doc content.

-Added in alfresco-genai-semantic
+## Added in alfresco-genai-semantic:
 This adds NER / entity linking of documents in alfresco to Wikidata and DBpedia.
 Currently the 2 custom aspects have multivalue properties for the links, alfresco tags aren't used.
 The [spaCy NLP python library](https://spacy.io/) along with spaCy projects.
 [spaCyOpenTapioca](https://spacy.io/universe/project/spacyopentapioca) is used for getting Wikidata entity links.
 [DBpedia Spotlight for SpaCy](https://spacy.io/universe/project/spacy-dbpedia-spotlight) is used for getting DBpedia entity links.
-Note these both use external servers, which can setup locally.
+Note these both use external servers, which can be setup locally.
-NER can be done with spaCy [https://spacy.io/usage/linguistic-features#named-entities] The [spaCy-LLM](https://spacy.io/usage/large-language-models) python package integrates Large Language Models (LLMs) into spaCy pipelines.
+NER can be done with [spaCy](https://spacy.io/usage/linguistic-features#named-entities) The [spaCy-LLM](https://spacy.io/usage/large-language-models) python package integrates Large Language Models (LLMs) into spaCy pipelines.
 This project currently doesn't use spacy-llm.

 Note alfresco community docker 23.2 is included instead of 23.1

 Note: performance could be improved by changing things to send text from alfresco instead of pdf renditions to the python genai rest apis.

+## To Use
-To use, in Share UI client, add either a genai:dbpedia or a genai:wikidata aspect.
+To use, in Share UI client, add either a DBpedia Entity Links (genai:entitylinks-dbpedia) or a Wikidata Entity Links (genai:entitylinks-wikidata) aspect in Manage Aspects.
 The entity links can be seen in the in document details right side in the properties section.
 The best way to see them is in the ACA Content App with View Details with the Expand Panel clicked.

+##  Building
 To Build alfresco-genai-semantic, use the same steps as alfesco-genai below:
 1. Docker compose top level intially with alfresco-ai-listener commented out
 2. docker compose build